Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

     - It can understand layer 7 content, such as cookies, custom headers, user location, app behavior, etc.
     - Any incoming connection (HTTP, HTTPS) is always terminated on the ALB - no unbroken SSL
     - All ALBs using HTTPS must have SSL certificates installed
-    - ALBs are slower than NLBs because they require more levels of networking stack to process
+    - ALBs are slower than NLBs because they require more levels of networking stack to process.
+Any <span style="color: #ff5733;">EXAM</span> question which talks about performance, NLB should be considered instead of ALB.
     - ALB offer health checks evaluation at application layer
     - Application Load Balancer Rules:
         - Rules direct connection which arrive at a listener